FavourEjiogu/Currency/regular_coin/README.md

 sui move build
 ```

-If no errors show up, you’re ready to go 🚀
+If no errors show up, you’re ready to go!

 The rest of this README explains how and why that code works, line by line, concept by concept.